ExpediaDotCom/haystack/docs/docs/architecture.md

 The Haystack architecture is designed on the distributed design principles of building decentralized and decoupled systems.
 To enable that, we have used [Apache Kafka](http://kafka.apache.org/) as the nervous system that helps us achieve the following:

-* **Componentized, Docker-like Design**: Haystack includes all of the necessary subsystems to make the system ready to use.
+* **Componentized**: Haystack includes all of the necessary subsystems to make the system ready to use.
 But we have also ensured that the overall system is designed in such a way that you can replace any given subsystem to better meet your own needs.
 * **Highly Resilient**: There is no single point of failure.
 * **Highly Scalable**: We have completely decentralized our system which helps us to scale every component individually.